chenyuanpengcyp/chenyuanpengcyp.github.io/_pages/about.md

 I’m **Kun Zhan**, Senior Director of Vision-Language-Action (VLA) team at Li Auto, as well as the Site Manager of Li Auto’s U.S. R&D Center in Silicon Valley.

-I received my bachelor’s degree in Automation from Beihang University.
+I received my master’s degree in Automation from Beihang University.
 I joined Baidu Apollo in 2017, leading work on behavior prediction.
 In 2021, I joined Li Auto to build our autonomous-driving technology stack from the ground up.
 Since then, our team has delivered a series of milestones — Highway NoA (2022), City NoA (2023), End-to-End + VLM dual-system architecture (2024), and the VLA framework (2025).

 Over the years, I’ve led development across the full autonomous-driving pipeline — from behavior prediction and static/dynamic perception to large-scale foundation-model research in world models, VLMs, and reinforcement learning.
 Our team pioneered the dual-system architecture that unifies large-model cognition with engineering reliability.